mihaildono/padawan-project/youngling/teacher-manual.md

 ## Lesson 1
 Types, Variables, Functions, Conditionals, Loops

+Homework: Go though all the exercises again and try to solve the exercises.

+## Lesson 2
+Loops, Arrays(Intro)

+Homework: Go though all the exercises again and try to solve the exercises.

+## Lesson 2
+Arrays

-Homework: Go though all the exercises again, arrays and try to solve the exercises.
+Homework: Go though all the exercises again and try to solve the exercises.
+Look through Map/Filter

+## Lesson 3
+Go through Arrays together, start using map and filter.

+Homework: Implement Map and filter and do all the exercises again with them.